tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

 the rows in the spreadsheet and the elements in an inner list would represent values of cells at different columns for a specific row.

-For example have a look at the table below.
+Let's illustrate this using the table below.

 ====  ======  ======
 Time  Height  Weight